edandersen/mvplove/README.md

 View live at [https://www.mvplove.com](https://www.mvplove.com)!

-Basically entirely vibe coded with Github Copilot CLI as an experiment.
+Basically entirely vibe coded with Github Copilot CLI as an experiment!

 ## What is this?